panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 I like the triangulation technique because it can ease the creation of the generic code, having less misses along the way.

-You will find the technique useful when you're not sure about the correctness of the generic you want to write.
-Having 2 assertions can give you more confidence and drive you better towards a correct generic solution.
+You will find the technique useful when you're not sure about the correctness of the generic code you want to write.
+Having 2 assertions can give you more confidence.